section-engineering-education/engineering-education/content/articles/handpose-detection-using-mediapipe-and-python/index.md

 Please find the code for this tutorial [here](https://colab.research.google.com/drive/1IwGAb35fnSuGQwX50mB6rtTapycSIK58?usp=sharing).

 ### Wrapping up
-That wraps up this tutorial.
 We began by installing and importing our dependencies, we made detections from our webcam and applied those detections to our webcam feed.
 The last step involved saving our outputs.
 You can go ahead and try it out yourself.

 Happy coding!

 ### Further reading
 - [MediaPipe HandPose](https://github.com/tensorflow/tfjs-models/tree/master/handpose)
 - [Create a New React App](https://reactjs.org/docs/create-a-new-react-app.html)

+---
+Peer Review Contributions by: [Collins Ayuya](https://www.section.io/engineering-education/authors/collins-ayuya/)